koenrane/KR-new-site/content/import/ode-to-joy-insights-from-a-first-course-in-ordinary.md

 ## Resonance

+> [!quote] Wikipedia
 > A familiar example is a playground swing, which acts as a pendulum.
 Pushing a person in a swing in time with the natural interval of the swing (its resonant frequency) makes the swing go higher and higher (maximum amplitude), while attempts to push the swing at a faster or slower tempo produce smaller arcs.
-This is because the energy the swing absorbs is maximized when the pushes match the swing's natural oscillations. ~ Wikipedia
+This is because the energy the swing absorbs is maximized when the pushes match the swing's natural oscillations.

 [And that's also how the Tacoma bridge collapsed in 1940](https://www.youtube.com/watch?v=3mclp9QmCGs).
 The second-order differential equations underlying this allow us to solve for the forcing function which could induce catastrophic resonance.